British MPs approve amendment to delay Brexit | DW | 19.10.2019

 Lawmakers decided by 322 to 306 votes to support the measure tabled by longstanding MP and former cabinet minister Oliver Letwin.

-The amendment postpones a decision on whether to back the Brexit deal and effectively forces Johnson to request a third extension to the country's departure from the European Union to stop the country from crashing out of the bloc on October 31 without a deal.
+The amendment postpones a decision on whether to back the Brexit deal and effectively forces Johnson to request a second extension to the country's departure from the European Union to stop Britain from crashing out of the bloc on October 31 without a deal.

 Read more: 'After Brexit it'll get worse than Brexit,' say British writers